EvHawkins/Active-Directory-Home-Lab/Active Directory Services/README.md

 - Now we will create Organizational Units otherwise known as OU's.
 We'll start by right clicking out domain, selecting New, then selecting Organizational Unit.
 <img width="751" height="516" alt="A3" src="https://github.com/user-attachments/assets/fc798380-6283-4cce-8788-0bccce22bdca" />

 - Now we can name our OU.
-I'll make a "USA office" for this example
+I'll make a "USA office" for this example.
 <img width="430" height="374" alt="A4" src="https://github.com/user-attachments/assets/66175ec0-3748-4559-a160-62d28e3fde2d" />

 - Next we'll make a few more OU's inside "USA".
 These will represent different departments and computers.